 A charity golf tournament can be a great way to raise a significant amount of money for a good cause.
 You’ve watched as other tournaments that seem to run like well-oiled machines, raising hundreds of thousands of dollars for charities.

-Choosing the right golf course for your event is a big decision.
-Pick the right course and you’re well on your way to a successful golf tournament.
 Golfers will remember your event in part by their experience on the course.
 If your golfers enjoy playing on a course, they will be happy to come back to your event year after year.